-Indirect homosexual discrimination is also against the law.
-This occurs when there is a rule or requirement that disadvantages gay men or lesbians more than heterosexuals - unless it can be shown that the rule or requirement is 'reasonable in all the circumstances'.
+Indirect discrimination is also against the law.
+This is when there is a rule or requirement that is the same for everyone but unfairly affects gay or lesbian people.

 If you are unsure if you have experienced discrimination or if you need more information, you can contact our enquiry service.

 If you feel you have been discriminated against, you can try speaking to the person or organisation directly to express how you feel if you are comfortable to do so.
 If this isn’t appropriate, you can contact us to make a complaint of discrimination.

 If you are treated unfairly because you have made a complaint of discrimination or because you have provided evidence or information about a complaint, this is known as victimisation and is also against the law.

 Homosexual vilification is against the law and is a public act that could incite hatred, serious contempt or ridicule towards homosexual people.
 You can contact us to make a complaint if you experience homosexual vilification.

 A public act that threatens or incites violence towards a group of people on the basis of race, religious belief or affiliation, sexual orientation, gender identity, intersex status or HIV/AIDS status is a criminal offence that should be referred to the police.

 Contact our enquiry service.